ton-community/tutorials/02-contract/index.md

 }
 ```

+Messages received by the contract may be empty.
+This is what happens for example when somebody sends TON coins to the contract from their wallet.
+This is useful for funding the contract so it can pay fees.
+In order to be able to receive those incoming transfers we will have to return successfully when an empty message arrives.

-As you can see, the first thing to do when parsing a new incoming message is to read its operation type.
+If an incoming message is not empty, the first thing to do is read its operation type.
 By convention, [internal messages](https://ton.org/docs/develop/smart-contracts/guidelines/internal-messages) are encoded with a 32 bit unsigned int in the beginning that acts as operation type (op for short).
 We are free to assign any serial numbers we want to our different ops.
 In this case, we've assigned the number `1` to the *increment* action, which is handled by writing back to persistent state the current value counter plus 1.

 ### Getters